 The 7 Things You Should Know Before Visiting Hoover Dam

-Hoover Dam is one of the best concrete structures in the world for many different reasons.
+Hoover Dam is one of the finest examples of American engineering in the world for many different reasons.
 In fact, it has a very interesting history and is more than just a dam.
-This massive concrete structure lies between Arizona and Nevada states and is built on the Colorado River.
-Not just that, the famous Lake Mead exists because of the Hoover Dam.
-It is on the way to Grand Canyon and a popular stop.
+This massive concrete structure lies at the Southeast corner of Nevada and the Northwest corner of Arizona and is built on the Colorado River at Black Canyon.
+Not just that, but Lake Mead was created because of the Hoover Dam and was the largest reservoir by volume in the USA when it was at it’s maximum level.
+Many Las Vegas travelers visit Hoover Dam while traveling to the West and South Rim’s of the Grand Canyon.

-A visit to Hoover Dam is a must when you are on a tour or traveling from Vegas.
-The scenic view from the Dam is worth many pictures.
+A short day trip to Hoover Dam is a must see when you are visiting Las Vegas.
+There are many excursions available from Las Vegas to the dam, and are available as 1/2 day or full day trips.
+Some tours include lunch as well.
+The scenic views from the Dam is well worth the time.
 The massive structure itself will take your breath away.
-It is a very popular tourists’ destination.
-Find the best Hoover Dam tour and explore the history, fascinating facts and feast on the beautiful views.
+It is the most popular tourist attraction Las Vegas has to offer.
+Find the best Hoover Dam tour and explore the history, fascinating facts and and marvel at the amazing panoramic views.

 But before you visit the Hoover Dam, you should know some interesting facts about the place.
 It will only add to the charm.

-The first thing you need to know about Hoover Dam is that it is huge.
-While you might have seen big dams, the Hoover Dam is really massive in comparison.
-At one time, it was the tallest dam in the word.
+The first thing you need to know about Hoover Dam is that it is really huge.
+While you might have seen many dams, the Hoover Dam is really massive in comparison.
+At one time, it was the tallest dam in the world.

 The Hoover Dam is 726 feet tall and 1,244 feet long.
-And, the amount of concrete it required to build can actually be used to create a 4-foot sidewalk circling the earth at the equator.
+With the amount of concrete that was required to build Hoover Dam you can create a 4-foot sidewalk circling the earth at the equator.
 That is why it is so popular and well-known for its massive structure.
 As for the depth, it is 660 feet thick at the base.
 If you want to know how deep the base is then imagine two football fields lying end-to-end.
 The thickness at the top of the dam is 45 feet and its as wide as a four-lane highway.

 2- It Had A Different Name